Compare New York Electricity Rates

 - Discounted repair services for furnaces

-To use this FREE tool, go to the right side of the page and type your zip code into the orange box.
+To use this FREE tool, go to the top of the page and type your zip code.
 After you’ve selected your utility, you’ll be presented with the best rate plans from reliable providers in your area.

 Switching is fast and easy once you’ve selected the best provider for you.
 Simply gather your utility account information and enroll right here at electricityrates.com.
 The New York electricity provider’s customer service department will do all of the switching for you, so you won’t have to call your utility.
 You’ll start seeing charges for the new rate within one to two billing cycles.